Skip to main content

 You do - fully.
 Everything is set up in your name: the domain, the hosting account, and the code.
 Once it's handed off, it's yours.
 If you want updates later, you can still reach out and I can help with edits by request.

-• Can I edit the website after handoff?
+• What if I want to edit the website myself later?

 Yes.
 If you're code-savvy (or want to learn), I can walk you through making edits with GitHub so you can manage updates yourself.
 If you'd rather have a drag-and-drop style CMS (similar to WordPress), I can build that too - but that setup is outside the free offer.